-In 2019, 23 percent of children lived in households where only one parent is present.
+In 2019, 30 percent of children lived in households where only one parent is present, and the overwhelming majority of those were led by a single woman.
 Statistically, compared to married parents, single parents tend to be poorer (because there is not a second earner in the family) and less well-educated (in part because early childbearing interrupts or discourages education, and single parent households tend to be led by younger parents).